Copei: 21st century

 With the election of Chávez, Venezuela entered into a period of a dominant-party system led by his United Socialist Party of Venezuela (PSUV).
 In the 2000 legislative elections COPEI won a meager five of 165 seats in the National Assembly, with the party receiving 5.10% of valid votes.
 In the 2005 legislative elections COPEI staged an electoral boycott and did not win any seats in the National Assembly.
 In the 2010 parliamentary election, COPEI was part of the broad oppositional Coalition for Democratic Unity and won eight of the 165 seats.

 Prior to the 2015 Venezuelan parliamentary election, the pro-government Supreme Tribunal of Justice designated new leaders of COPEI, leading some to state that the party was infiltrated by the PSUV.
 By 2017, Caracas Chronicles said the party was "dying an undignified death" as infighting among leaders could not agree on a path for the party.

+Newspapers

+COPEI was the first newspaper for the party, but it was replaced by El Gráfico, which was founded and directed by Angel, in June 1947.
+El Gráfico was shut down from 21 to 25 November 1948 in the midst of constitutional restrictions by President Rómulo Gallegos and the coup d'état.
+The paper was suspended multiple times by Venezuela's dictatorship in the 1950s and Herrera was imprisoned for writing articles that criticised the government.

+Triángulo de Información Europa-Las Américas (TEILA) was formed by exiled Copei members in Santiago, Spain in July 1953, and copies were smuggled into Venezuela.
+This newspaper later moved to Rome and was directed by Herrera and Guido Diaz Peña.

+Political positions

+Copei threatened to leave Betancourt's government if he established diplomatic relations with the Soviet Union.